LasseRosenow/riot-runtime-config/README.md

 ## 3.2.
 Storage Facilities

-Storage facilities MUST implement the __storage interface__ to allow the RIOT Registry to load, search and store configuration parameters.
-From the point of view of the RIOT Registry all parameters are key/value pairs with certain types, it is the responsibility of the SF to transform those into a proper format to store them.
+Storage facilities MUST implement the __storage interface__ to allow the RIOT Registry to load, search and save configuration parameters.
+From the point of view of the RIOT Registry all parameters are key/value pairs with certain types, it is the responsibility of the SF to transform those into a proper format to save them.
 (E.g. lines separated by `\n` character in a file or encoded in cbor etc.).

 The interface of a SF is defined with a descriptor that has the following attributes:

-- `load`: Executes a callback function for every configuration parameter stored in the storage.
+- `load`: Executes a callback function for every configuration parameter saved in the storage.
-- `store`: Stores one configuration parameter in the storage.
+- `save`: Stores one configuration parameter in the storage.

-Any kind of storage encryption mechanism is not in the scope of this document, and up to the implementation of `load` and `store` or intrinsic encryption functionalities in the storage.
+Any kind of storage encryption mechanism is not in the scope of this document, and up to the implementation of `load` and `save` or intrinsic encryption functionalities in the storage.

-A minimal RIOT Registry setup requires at least one source SF from which configurations are loaded and exactly one SF destination to which configurations are stored.
+A minimal RIOT Registry setup requires at least one source SF from which configurations are loaded and exactly one SF destination to which configurations are saved.
 Having multiple SF sources can be useful when it's required to migrate the data between storage facilities (e.g to migrate all configurations from SF A to B, register B as source and destination and add A as a source).

 A conceptual example of a SF can be found in the [Appendix](#Appendix).